sidmeister/cs-598-dlh-team87/README.md

 ## Pretrained Models

-`pretrained-models` is the directory for the models that we generated plus maybe the models we used </br>
+`pretrained-models` is the directory for the models that we generated. </br>
 The models are in the format of:
 * (GRU|LSTM)-(128|256)-problem_type-best_model.hdf5: These are the models generated from `07-TimeseriesBaseline.ipynb`
     * 128|256 denotes the GRU|LSTM size